Nico Schulz

-Nico Schulz (/de/; born 1 April 1993) is a German professional footballer who plays as a left-back for club Ankaragücü.
+Nico Schulz (/de/; born 1 April 1993) is a German professional footballer who plays as a left-back.

 Club career

 Schulz played for BSC Rehberge Berlin until 2000 before joining Hertha BSC at the age of seven.
 He performed convincingly as a youth player, attracting the attention of scouts from Liverpool whose offers he eventually refused.
 In the following years he played for Hertha's youth teams and reached the final of the U19 DFB-Pokal in 2009–10, but lost 1–2 against 1899 Hoffenheim.

 In the following summer break, Schulz joined the training camp with the professional players.
 He made his first competitive match for the first team in the first round of the DFB-Pokal against SC Pfullendorf with a 2–0 win on 14 August 2010, coming on as a substitute for Valeri Domovchiyski in the 81st minute.
 Over the next two seasons, Schulz became a regular substitute and occasional starter.
 He scored his first goal for Hertha BSC on 30 March 2013 against VfL Bochum.

 On 18 August 2015, Schulz joined Borussia Mönchengladbach on a four-year deal.
 In 2017, he signed a three-year contract with 1899 Hoffenheim.

 On 22 May 2019, Schulz joined Borussia Dortmund, along with Julian Brandt and Thorgan Hazard.
 Under coach Edin Terzić, Schulz played no competitive matches with the senior team, he only featured once in a friendly match for Borussia Dortmund II against Go Ahead Eagles in September 2022.
 On 20 July 2023, his contract with Dortmund was terminated with one year left.
 In February 2024, he trained with EFL Championship club Sheffield Wednesday, with manager Danny Röhl indicating a desire to sign the player.
 In September 2024, after more than a year without a club, Schulz signed a two-year deal with TFF 1.
 Lig side Ankaragücü.
+Following Ankaragücü's relegation to the third-tier TFF 2.
+Lig, his contract was mutually terminated on 7 July 2025.